+• Gross mismanagement.

-- Gross mismanagement. - Actions that are illegal, fraudulent and/or corrupt, including the making and/or accepting of bribes. - Actions that compromise health and safety at work. - The concealment of any of the previous matters. - Similar behaviour not otherwise described.
+- Actions that are illegal, fraudulent and/or corrupt, including the making and/or accepting of bribes. - Any facilitation of tax evasion. - Actions that compromise health and safety at work. - The concealment of any of the previous matters. - Similar behaviour not otherwise described.

-Safeguards
+4. Safeguards

-4.1 Harassment or Victimisation
+4.1.
+Harassment or Victimisation